psboonstra/AdaptiveBayesianUpdates/README.md

 # Adaptive Bayesian Updates

+### Philip S Boonstra and Ryan P Barbaro; Incorporating Historical Models with Adaptive Bayesian Updates (2018)

 ## Executive Summary
 The functions <samp>glm_standard</samp>, <samp>glm_nab</samp>, and <samp>glm_sab</samp> contained in the file <samp>Functions.R</samp> represent the primary statistical contribution from this manuscript.
-With these functions, the mean and variance of the coefficients from a historical regression model, and the usual ingredients for fitting the current model of interest, a user can fit a Bayesian logistic regression with the adaptive priors that are described in the manuscript.
+With these functions, plus the mean and variance of the coefficients from a historical regression model and the usual ingredients for fitting the current model of interest, a user can fit a Bayesian logistic regression with the adaptive priors that are described in the manuscript.

 ## Further details